arvin-foroutan/build-ubuntu-kernel/readme.md

 ### Building other versions

-By default, the latest 6.14 mainline kernel will be built with the following:
+By default, the latest 6.15 mainline kernel will be built with the following:

 - Low-Latency Preemptive Kernel
 - 1000 Hz timer, idle tickless, -O3 optimization
-- Built with gcc and 'Generic x86/64' optimizations.
+- Built with gcc and '-march=native' optimizations.

 Current patch set includes: